fbaranowski/match_alert/README.md

 - PostgreSQL
 - Redis

 ## Installation
-A step by step list of commands / guide that informs how to install locally an instance of this project.
+A step-by-step list of commands/guide that informs how to install locally an instance of this project.

 It is necessary to have Docker installed